Computers and Electronics

 LEADERSHIP AND AWARDS

-Winner of 11 Intel Corporation Recognition Awards for outstanding work performance (2019 - 2022).
-National STEM Role Model (2018-2022).
-National Women in Computing Award (2018).
-IEEE officer responsible for successfully increasing membership by 400% in one year.
+Winner of 12 Intel Corporation Recognition Awards for outstanding work performance (2019 - 2022).
+National STEM Role Model, National Women in Computing Award, IEEE officer responsible for successfully increasing membership by 400% in one year.
 CAD Mentor.
 Peer Mentor.
-Winner of the Engineering Innovation grant for outstanding product benefitting underrepresented children (2021).

 STEM Teacher (Coder Dojo, BeWISE and DoD STARBASE STEM Camps, Tech Engineering Camp).